-- 2. Slowly add milk and mix to form dough. - 3.
-Roll out on a floured bench and line a pie dish.
+2. Slowly add milk and mix to

+- and line a pie dish.
 Trim edges.
-Filling: - 1.
-Mix together two tins of condensed milk, five egg yolks and the juice and fine rind of three lemons. - 2.
+Filling: 1.
+Mix together two tins of - condensed milk, five egg yolks and the juice and fine rind of three lemons. - 2.
 Pour into pastry case and bake in a moderate oven for 12-15 minutes.
 Pastry should be just colouring and the filling set on top.